Flutterwave/Python-v2/README.md

 ### ```.withdraw()```

-This function allows you to withdraw funds from a card with a given id. the `card id` and `amount` are passed into the `.Withdraw()` method.
+This function allows you to withdraw funds from a card with a given ID.
+The `card id` and `amount` are passed into the `.Withdraw()` method.

 A sample call is: